 - A lively and unique city that won’t fail to intrigue.

 - A well-develop city infrastructure.

-Living in Amsterdam offers expats an interesting lifestyle that is rich in culture and entertainment.
-Our indispensable guide to living in Amsterdam covers all the practical aspects of moving to this European city.
-It offers destination-specific information about a wide variety of different topics, including visas, finding somewhere to live, navigating the infrastructure, networking, and avoiding cultural faux pars.
+Living in Amsterdam, offers expats an interesting lifestyle that is rich in culture and entertainment.
+Our indispensable guide to living in Amsterdam covers all the practical aspects of moving to this European city and offers destination specific information about a wide variety of different topics, including visas, finding somewhere to live, navigating the infrastructure, networking and avoiding cultural faux pars.
 The guide contains cold, hard facts that are written by people who live and work in Amsterdam.
-We do not give you the “official version.”
-We give you the “real version,” and that’s exactly what you will need to have the best possible start to your new life in this amazing city.
+We do not give you the “official version”, we give you the “real version” and that’s exactly what you will need to have the best possible start to your new life in this amazing city.